The testing part of the process is absolutely crucial, so make sure that you’ve devoted sufficient time for it in your plans.

-- Coverage loads – Use a subset of data – definitely no more than 10,000 rows.
-This doesn’t need to be accurate but is used simply to test that you can physically load data into your target application using the application load utility or third party tool.
+- Coverage loads – In essence, use a subset of data, definitely no more than 10,000 rows.
+This doesn’t need to be accurate, in short.
+But it simply tests if you can physically load data into your target application.
+All by way of using the application load utility or third party tool.

-- Volume loads – Once you’ve completed a coverage load and the majority of the target application is developed, you should run a volume load, where you attempt to load as much of the final file as possible.
-Again, at this stage the data doesn’t need to be accurate.
-You’re looking to estimate load times and test assumptions around orchestration.
-It’s normal to see rejected rows, failures and exceptions when you run this for the first time but it will give you a good idea of what improvements need to be made.
+- Volume loads – In short, you complete a coverage load and develop the majority of the target application.
+Accordingly, you should run a volume load, where you attempt to load as much of the final file as possible.
+Again, at this stage, accuracy is not critical.
+In essence, you’re looking to estimate load times and test assumptions around orchestration.
+At first, it’s normal to see rejections of rows, failures and exceptions when you run this.
+But it will give you a good idea of what improvements need to be made.